boeglinw/LabTools3/README.md

 Version 1.1.3.10: 2d histo now accepts axes as keywords.
 Make sure for 3d display the axes is a Axes3DSubplot.

 Version 1.1.3.11: new control on title and axes labels for plotting

+Version 1.1.3.12: bug fixes, peak and background functions are available for histogram fits.

+Version 1.1.3.13: fitting of only one parameters enabled for linear fits